w3f/polkadot-wiki/website/translated_docs/ar/kusama-claims.md

 In terms of hardware wallet support, you can use the [Kusama Ledger application](kusama-ledger), or [Parity Signer](https://wiki.polkadot.network/docs/en/learn-account-generation#parity-signer).

-Another option you may consider using is the Subkey command line utility, which will allow you to take extra steps to protect the security of your key.
+Another option you may consider using is the Subkey command-line utility, which will allow you to take extra steps to protect the security of your key.

 There are a variety of other wallets that you can use; see the [Polkadot Wiki Wallets page](https://wiki.polkadot.network/docs/en/build-wallets).
 Many of these wallets support generating Kusama accounts as well.